 After that, you can add food to your grill.
 Some hybrid grill options like the Fire Magic Aurora A830s come with features to help you ignite the coal.
 In the case of this device, it’s in the form of a gas burner that provides 26,000 BTU of flames right under the charcoal tray.
 This burns the charcoal until it’s white-hot, and then you can turn the igniter off.

 There are obviously some exceptional hybrid grills even among the top options we listed above.
 The Fire Magic Aurora A830s is also outstanding in multiple ways.
 The design, charcoal igniter, and rotisserie are a few examples.
-You’ll also get the option with a smoker included in the design as well in the Pit Boss Memphis Ultimate Smoking Grill.
-Lastly, you’ll find the Coyote Centaur C1HY50NG Dual Fuel Grill which has great aesthetics, a large 1200 sq.in. cooking area and lots of storage space, including both shelves and cabinets.
+You’ll also find the Coyote Centaur C1HY50NG Dual Fuel Grill which has great aesthetics, a large 1200 sq.in. cooking area and lots of storage space, including both shelves and cabinets.
+Lastly, there is the MHP WHRG4DD Hybrid Propane Gas Grill.
+As a compact grill with foldable shelves, this option is great for those with limited storage space.

 Notably, picking out these as the top three does not mean you should automatically choose one of them as your purchase.
 They’re great, but they don’t fit everybody’s needs.
 As such, it will do you good to examine your needs with regard to a hybrid grill.
 The buying guide above should help with that.
 Once you do that, picking out the best hybrid grills for you won’t be a tall order.